 No compromise is ever enough.

 Which brings us to one of the biggest mistakes of Israeli government policy: The acknowledgement (by even discussing the issue) that there is some legitimacy to the Arab claim, despite all their lies.
-The truth is that there is absolutely no legitimacy whatsoever to the Arab / Muslim claim; God promised a certain portion of land to the children of Israel, to be theirs forever – case closed!
-But, so far, the Israeli government has sought compromise, they have sought peace with a people who teach hatred to their children.
+The bottom line is that God promised a certain portion of land to the children of Israel, to be theirs forever – case closed!
+(Plus you can also take into account the continual Jewish presence in the land, international declarations and promises, etc) But, so far, the Israeli government has sought compromise, they have sought peace with a people who teach hatred to their children.
+Peace with people who have no interest in sharing the land.
 For example, the Gaza Strip was given to the Arabs in 2005 by Israel, as an attempt at compromise, a gesture of goodwill.
 But has it brought peace?
 No, far from it!
 The Gaza Strip has served as a base from which to launch rockets or dig tunnels into Israel.
-By right the Gaza Strip belongs to Israel, it does not belong to the Arabs – God has given the Arabs plenty of land outside of the land He promised to the Jews.
+By rights the Gaza Strip belongs to Israel, it does not belong to the Arabs – God has given the Arabs plenty of land outside of the land He promised to the Jews.
 By negotiating and attempting to make peace with the Arabs who call themselves ‘Palestinians’, the Israelis are saying that they might have a valid argument – but they do not!

 The world will only ever be satisfied with complete surrender.

 Before we continue, let’s take note of what we can learn from this.
-As we saw above, Israeli compromises are never enough, likewise any attempt that we make to compromise our Christian beliefs to fit in with the world is never going to be enough; just as with Israel, it is only going to bring more problems.
-The world will only ever be satisfied with complete surrender – and that applies equally to Israel and to us.
+As we saw above, Israeli compromises are never enough, likewise any attempt that we make to compromise our Christian beliefs to fit in with the world is never going to be enough.
+Just as with Israel, it is only going to bring more problems; the world will only ever be satisfied with complete surrender – and that applies equally to Israel and to us.
 Instead of being concerned with the opinions of a world that has turned against God, Israel should instead set their hearts to seek the will of God and then carry out that will regardless of whether the world likes it or not.
-If Israel does that, they will prosper.
-We too should do exactly the same.
+If Israel does that, they will prosper in every way, we too should do exactly the same.
 Israel needs to stop compromising and boldly claim what is rightfully theirs and as Christians, we do too.

 Historically, the Church made the wrong choice and we cannot change those past mistakes, but now we have our own choice to make.
 So make your choice today: What do you want?
 To be blessed, or to be cursed?